 A webhook enables our ecosystem to push real-time notifications to your backend systems.
 Webhooks Service uses HTTPS to send these notifications to your backend endpoint as a JSON payload.
 You can then use these notifications to execute actions in your backend systems.

 Hubject uses the Webhook Service to notify your backend system when some event happens in our ecosystem.
-Webhooks are particularly useful for asynchronous events like when a contract is created, or a root certificate expires.
+Webhooks are particularly useful for asynchronous events like when a contract is created or a root certificate expires.

 The following figure provides a high-level overview of the interface concept of the webhook service.
 The service is subscribed to all relevant events within the ecosystem.
 The partners can register at the webhook service to observe assets in the ecosystem.
 Relevant events from the other ecosystem components are collected by the callback service and forwarded to the partner’s system.